arthurarabelo/arthurarabelo/README.md

 # Hi there 👋

-🔭 I’m currently studying Information Systems at UFMG
+🔭 I’m currently studying Information Systems at UFMG and working as Software Engineer Trainee at Levty

-🌱 I’m currently learning Python
+🌱 JavaScript, C, C++, Python

-👯 I’m looking to become a great developer

 📫 How to reach me: arthurrabelo2015@hotmail.com